 Finding a marine fossil at the Himalayas is one of the most unexpected and exciting things to do at Langza.
 However, it is equally important to realize the archaeological importance of these fossils and preserve this unique geographical feature of Himalayas.

-Spiti’s climate is harsh but the valley is resplendent with ancient traditions, customs, and craft.
-In olden days, due to extremities of climate and difficult terrain, residents of Spiti lived in complete isolation from the outer world.
-This is the reason why they were able to preserve their culture and local craft.
+Spiti’s climate is harsh, but the valley is resplendent with ancient traditions, customs, and crafts.
+In the olden days, due to extremities of climate and difficult terrain, residents of Spiti lived in complete isolation from the outer world.
+This isolation was the reason why they were able to preserve their culture and local craft.